 “I think the biggest anxiety for me is not really knowing,” he says.
 “I’m the type of person who likes to plan ahead and have an idea of what I’m getting into.”

 While he has to wait for Match Day to find out his next steps, Pandey does know where he hopes to be in the future: helping families in critical care and continuing to raise his own.

 “When I took my sub-internship in the ICU over the summer, I found a lot of value in talking to families and getting their questions answered,” he says.
 “I thought that was really powerful and it’s something I look forward to making a big part of my practice when I’m doing it in the thick of things 20 years from now.”

-Update: On March 16, 2018, Vidhu Pandey matched with University of Minnesota in Medicine-Pediatrics!
+Update: On March 16, 2018, Vidhu Pandey matched with the University of Minnesota in Medicine-Pediatrics.
 Learn more about Match Day 2018, find more student stories like this one, and our full list of matches at med.umn.edu/matchday2018.

 You may also like:

 With suicide rates on the rise, Dr. Kaz Nelson believes changing school curriculums can help kids and reverse the trend.